DJFPaul/grandMA2-Chataigne-Module/README.md

 ## The Playbacks section

 In this Section you configure which executors you want to request from MA2.
-- **Request Playbacks:**  Enable to actively request data from MA2, if you only intend to SEND this can be off.
+- **Request Playbacks:**
+     Enable to actively request data from MA2, if you only intend to SEND this can be off.

 Then there is the Dynamic and Static config sections.

 In the Dynamic section you configer Faders and Buttons in relativity to the Active Page.
 <img width="456" height="162" alt="image" src="https://github.com/user-attachments/assets/e31fc6bb-538f-45d9-8b6c-a3fd86dca0df" />

+- **Active Page:**
+  Specifies the page you want to request playbacks for.
+  This is the value you want to reference / change for any kind of relative actions/mappings.

+- **Sync to MA2:**
+     Enabling this will cause the module to send a page change request when ever you change the Active Page number to keep in sync.

 - **Faders / Buttons:**
-     The default example config shows how you can request faders x.001 - x.005 and x.006 - x.015
+     The default example config shows how you can request faders x.001 - x.005 and x.006 - x.015 where x represents the page set as *Active Page**
      While the example `1-5;6-15` works, the simpler way to request x.001 to x.0016 would be to just write `1-16`.
      By using `;` you rather specifiy blocks that have separation in between each other, for example `1-15;61-75`